Cornell University ECE4760

 -- It is useful to get a serial channel running for fairly high speed peripherials.

 The first device I tried is an Analog Devices AD7303.
 It is a two channel, 8-bit DAC with buffered voltage output.
 The channels may be updated simultaneously or separately.
 Each channel write requires a two-byte transfer to the DAC.
 The first is a control byte, and the second is the channel data byte.
 The control byte specifies which channel will be updated as well as the update mode.
 Each two-byte transfer must be signaled by dropping the voltage on a SYNC pin before the beginning of the transfer, then raising it at the end.
 Like most microcontrollers the PIC32 SPI interface is simple enough to handle that direct register manipulation is probably the easiest, although the higher level

 SpiChnOpen function also worked well.
 The SPI standard supports four clock phases.
-The microconctoller master has to match the requirements of the slave.
+The microconctoller main-controller has to match the requirements of the secondary peripheral.
 This is often the most annoying part of getting SPI running.
 Careful analysis of the slave datasheet is required.
-The AD7303 requires the slave to generate a clock frequency less than 30 MHz, and expects the data to be stable on the the positive clock edge.
+The AD7303 requires the main to generate a clock frequency less than 30 MHz, and expects the data to be stable on the the positive clock edge.
 The required configuration is

 SpiChnOpen(spiChn, SPI_OPEN_ON | SPI_OPEN_MODE16 | SPI_OPEN_MSTEN | SPI_OPEN_CKE_REV | SPI_OPEN_CKP_HIGH , spiClkDiv);

 SPI1CON = 0x8560 ; // SPI on, 16-bit, master, CKE=1, CKP=1

 //The SPI baudrate BR is given by: BR=Fpb/(2*(SPI1BRG+1))

 SPI1BRG = 0; // Fperipheralbus/2